- 18% discount

 Overnight in Hoi An

 We will drive north to Hue – a romantic town in the central of Vietnam.
 Our 4.5-hour trip, hugging the coastline along the Eastern Sea, provides breathtaking views that grow ever more spectacular as we wind our way up Hai Van Pass (“Pass of the Clouds”).
 On the way, you will stop to visit some sites, such as Non-Nuoc Stone Carving Village, Marble Mountain, Lang Co Beach & Hai Van Pass.

 Arrive at the hotel in Hue at mid-noon.
-You are served a light lunch with some specialties of Hue:
+You will be served a light lunch with some specialties of Hue:

 – Nem Lui (Hue Lemongrass Skewers)